Optimal Energy Efficiency with Delay Constraints for Multi-layer Cooperative Fog Computing Networks: System Model and Problem Formulation

 \subsection{Network Model}

 Fig.~\ref{fig:System-Model} illustrates a multi-layer fog computing system with $N$ mobile devices $\mathbb{N}=\{1,\ldots,N\}$, $M$ cooperative fog nodes $\mathbb{M}=\{1,\ldots,M\}$, and a cloud server $V$ that can be directly reached by all mobile devices (e.g., the cloud server is co-located with the base station).
 A mobile device can offload a task to either one of fog nodes, the cloud via a fog node or directly to the cloud server $V$.
+To focus on the impact of multi-user on the offloading and resource allocation decisions, we assume that a multi-access method is in place at the MAC layer, e.g., OFDMA or NOMA.

 At each time slot, mobile user $i$ can request to offload a{\footnote{The following analysis also applies if a mobile user has multiple tasks at the same time}} computing task $I_{i}\left(D_{i}^{i},D_{i}^{o},C_{i},t_{i}^{r}\right)$, in which $D_{i}^{i}$ and $D_{i}^{o}$ respectively are the input (including input data and execution code) and output/result data lengths, $C_{i}$ is the number of CPU cycles that are required to execute the task, and $t_{i}^{r}$ is the maximum delay requirement of the task.
-Only mobile device, fog nodes, or the cloud server satisfying the delay requirement are eligible to process the task.
+Only the mobile device, fog nodes, or the cloud server satisfying the delay requirement are eligible to process the task.

+Under the multi-tier/layer model, the highest tier is the cloud server that has the highest CPU rate but would require more energy and latency for the mobile nodes to offload to.
+On the other hand, the second tier, i.e., fog nodes, has lower CPU rates than the cloud's but is closer to mobile devices.
+As such, in terms of communications latency and energy, fog nodes are more preferable than the cloud for mobile devices to offload on.
+The last tier is the mobile devices who have the lowest CPU rates but if they select to process the tasks locally, then the communications latency is the lowest or zero, compared with offloading the tasks to the fog or the cloud.